5th Infantry Division (India): Burma campaign

 At the end of 1943, the division began to take part in the Burma Campaign.
 It was facing the Japanese 55th Division on the coastal flank of the Arakan front.
 The defeat of the Japanese 55th Division in the Battle of the Admin Box, to which a large share of the credit must go to the 5th Indian Infantry Division, was the first big victory against the Japanese since they had invaded Burma two years previously.
 From the victory in the Arakan sector, the 5th Indian Infantry Division was air-lifted to the central front.
 161 Brigade joined XXXIII Corps, which was beginning to arrive at Dimapur, and fought in the Battle of Kohima; the remainder of the division reinforced IV Corps, whose land victory at Kohima and Imphal, in which the division played an important part, proved to be the turning-point of the Burma Campaign.
 Except for one period of rest and reorganization, the Indian 5th Division continued to fight and to advance throughout the rest of the war, and took part in the final thrust by IV Corps down to Rangoon.

 Service after Burma

 After service in Burma the division was the first unit to be landed in Singapore as part of Operation Tiderace and was later sent to Java as part of the Allied occupation of the Dutch East Indies.
 It saw heavy fighting during the Battle of Surabaya in November 1945.

 Post 1947

-After the Sino-Indian War, the division was re-raised as a mountain division and is currently headquartered at Tenga, in Arunachal Pradesh.
+After the Sino-Indian War, the division was re-raised as a mountain division in 1963 and is currently headquartered at Rupa, in Arunachal Pradesh.
 Units of the erstwhile wartime division were absorbed into Jammu Division during the India-Pakistan War of 1947-1948; the Jammu Division was later renamed as the 26th Infantry Division.